-The technical operation of a dental turbine is highly dependent on the choice of highspeed ball bearings.
-When selecting bearings, one has to be particularly sensitive to:
+The operation of a dental turbine is highly dependent on the choice of high-speed ball bearings.
+When selecting bearings, one must pay close attention to:

 (1) the configuration of bearings,